Loans are the only form of financial aid that must be repaid. They are an

 pays any accrued interest on the loan while the student is enrolled in school,

 during the grace period or during authorized periods of deferment.
+The current interest rate on subsidized loans is 4.29%.
 Undergraduate

 students may borrow annually a combination of subsidized and unsubsidized loans